Kilo vs Losant: which enterprise IoT platform should you choose?

 Public, self-serve pricing ✓ From €25/mo — Contact sales (“entirely customizable”)

-Free tier for production use ✓ 5 devices, never expires — Sandbox: 10 devices, non-production, 30-day storage
+Free tier ✓ 5 devices, unlimited gateways, never expires Developer Sandbox — free, lower resource limits, 30-day data retention

 Built-in LoRaWAN network server Via TTN / Senet integrations